-6. I don’t mess around.
+6. I don’t mess around with a good blade.

 7. I take CARE of that blade.

-Result blades aren’t cheap.
-I clean off the glass particles, dry the blade and periodically clean and lubricate it.
-I never push a cut.
+When I’m using it, I never push a cut.
 If it changes noise/pitch in unexpected ways while I’m cutting, or I start seeing a lot of chipping in the glass, I stop and figure out what’s going on before I proceed.
 I may beat that saw to death…but the blade gets gentle treatment.

 If I’m hacking through a lot of glass fast and don’t need the thin, smooth slices, I swap out the Result for one of the old diamond blades–no need to waste a fine blade on thick cuts.
 I also dress the blade when it appears to be slowing down.
 HIS and other places sell dressing sticks for this purpose; I use broken mullite kilnshelves to expose fresh diamond in the blade, and it seems to work fine.

+Awhile back I made and hundreds hundreds of cabochons for buttons, pendants, earrings and rings from the pattern bar stock I built out of these experiments, and I still have maybe 2/3 of that stock left.
 If you’d like to see how these were made, check out these posts–the “sandwich” post talks about the bars: